tyrone-sudeium/LaunchXIV/README.md

 # Building / Compiling

+> NOTE: You will probably need to change the app's bundle ID and sign in with
+> your own Apple Developer account if you want the keychain stuff to work
+> properly.

 * Clone this repo (obviously).
 * Install Xcode 9.2.
 * Install Carthage.
 Consider `brew install carthage`.